fermyon/bartholomew/docs/content/index.md

 ## Overview

-Bartholomew is built using aa Functions-as-a-Service (FaaS) model, similar to one you might find in AWS Lambda or Azure Functions.
+Bartholomew is built using as Functions-as-a-Service (FaaS) model, similar to one you might find in AWS Lambda or Azure Functions.
 The CMS is only running when it needs to handle incoming requests, reducing the load on the servers running it.